dylan-fox/AROA-Visual-Cues/README.md

 ## Core Functionality

 The core functions of the project are:
 1. **Course Alignment** - Align with a predetermined [physical obstacle course layout](https://imgur.com/a/NXOB8BM) using [QR codes](https://docs.google.com/document/d/1AcF6-MDEuMgz8fVGd6OxW-DgXVH-ZRz1i57YcW5o8Vc/edit?usp=sharing).
+(QR codes created [here](https://www.qr-code-generator.com/).)
 This course is set up over a 1.8m x 15m portion of hallway and can take one of 8 layouts.
 2. **Cue Display** - Display visual cues in one of three modes: World-Locked (aka Collocated), Heads-Up (aka HUD), or Combined (both other cue types at once).
 3. **Performance Logging** - Log the participant's position and rotation over time as they walk the obstacle course.